QData/spacetimeformer/README.md

 - `exchange`: A common time series benchmark dataset of exchange rates.
 - `weather`: A common time series benchmark dataset of 21 weather indiciators.
 - `ettm1`: A common time series benchmark dataset of "electricity transformer temperatures" and related variables.
+- `traffic`: More of a spatial-temporal benchmark for forecasting traffic conditions in 800+ roadlanes.
+There is no roadmap/graph provided, so this makes for a good demo of Spacetimeformer's automatic spatial learning.
+However, sequence lengths can be very long and this dataset has meaningful distribution shift.

 ###### Image Completion
 - `mnist`: Highlights the similarity between multivariate forecasting and vision models by completing the right side of an MNIST digit given the left side, where each row is a different variable.